 Another part of your website visitors is bound to be other YA authors.
 For them, your website might be an invaluable resource to help their writing, and their websites for yours.
 You may offer writing tips or insights into your writing process or sources of inspiration on your blog.
 Or, you can use your blog to host or take part in a YA book launch blog tour.

-- Relying on visuals more than text creates more engaging and attention-grabbing content on the social media saturated web.
+- Relying on visuals more than text creates more engaging and attention-grabbing content on the social media-saturated web.

 - Think about borrowing the visual language of social media, like how your website scrolls or swipes.
 An FAQ page is a good format for engagement.

 - Your website should integrate with social media, and social media should integrate with your website.
-This provides an organic way for your website to constantly evolve, and makes sharing from your website beautiful.
+This provides an organic way for your website to constantly evolve and makes sharing from your website beautiful.

 - Link to your e-books.

-- Find ways to offer content on your website you can’t do in a book, including blog, video, audio content.
+- Find ways to offer content on your website you can’t do in a book, including blog, video, and audio content.